-Welcome to the International Program in Agricultural Development Studies (IPADS).
-We are currently open for MSc and PhD course application for September 2019 Admission.
+Welcome to the International Program in Agricultural Development Studies (IPADS)

 The academic year at IPADS begins in September each year.
 Typically, students in MSc complete the coursework component of the program within their first six months whilst designing and preparing for their original research, and then engage in full-time research for the remaining 18 months.

 Successful completion of our program leads to the awarding of a degree of Master of Science or Doctor of Philosophy.

 As one of Asia’s leading agricultural schools, we take pride in the quality of our experienced and internationally recognized faculty, who engage in innovative teaching as well as cutting-edge research.

 IPADS offers various areas of research that constitute the fundamentals of agricultural development studies.